tide-foundation/Tide-h4x-for-Privacy/README.md

 #### Vendor

 1. Open a cli in the Raziel.Vendor project folder and run `dotnet ef migrations database update` to push the structure to the database.
 Ensure you have your connection settings set in appsettings before executing.
-1. Publish the project.
+1. Publish the project to your endpoint.

 #### ORKs

-1. Publish ORKs to web services.
+1. Open Raziel.Ork and Publish to your endpoints.
 This can be done easily via right clicking the project in Visual Studio -> publish or via powershell using `dotnet publish Raziel.Ork.csproj /p:PublishProfile=$profile /p:Password=$pass’`.
-1. Open each web service and edit the environmental variables to align with the blockchain you’re using, the account created in EOS setup and the keys created in ‘Misc’ (the public key, private key and password).
+1. Open each web service and edit the environmental variables to align with the blockchain you’re using, the account created in EOS setup and the keys created in ‘Miscellaneous’ step 1 (the public key, private key and password).
 1. Restart the web apps for the changes to take effect.
 1. Test their viability by visiting yourorkendpoint.com/discover.
-It should give you a json object similar to this: `{"success":true,"content":{"account":"yourorkaccount","url":"https://yourorkendpoint.net","publicKey":"ALdwxVN4QlL9DSySq65hwkStfpSuuwz__EXAMPLE_PUBLICKEY__oD8PpStPQ0BXqHQd6vV5bjf79NAD9LGzQLujEXg=="},"error":null}`
+It should give you a json object similar to this: `{"success":true,"content":{"account":"yourorkaccount","url":"https://yourorkendpoint.net","publicKey":"ALdwxVN4QlL9DSySq65hwkStfpSuuwz__EXAMPLE_PUBLIC_KEY__oD8PpStPQ0BXqHQd6vV5bjf79NAD9LGzQLujEXg=="},"error":null}`

 ### Environment Setup

-Set your environmental variables for each node.
-Variables explained below:
+Environmental variables are explained below:

 #### ORK nodes